ajayy-m/awesome-portable-apps/README.md

 # LLM-Chatbot
-Creating a LLM chatbot project using Open source LLMs
+Project Idea : to create an LLM chatbot using Ollama or Open source llms